Deathsteps/egg-elementui-example/README.md

 # egg-elementui-example

-> A example site built with eggjs, vue2 and elementui.
+> An example site built with eggjs, vue2 and elementui.

 ## Setup Dev Server